Deception Bay, Queensland: Transport

 The only mode of public transport in Deception Bay is bus with all services traveling ether via or to/from the Deception Bay Bus Station located outside MKT Deception Bay at 1 Bay Avenue (27.1943°S 153.0300°E).

 Bus route 662 completes a loop around the northern section of Deception Bay and connects to train services at Rothwell railway station.
 Bus route 665 travels from Deception Bay Bus Station to Rothwell via the southern portion of Deception Bay providing a bus connection to Rothwell railway station.
 The 660 bus also travels through Deception Bay connecting to other services at Deception Bay Bus Station providing connections to Redcliffe, Caboolture, Burpengary and Morayfield.

-Controversies

-The suburb acquired a negative reputation due to crime and high unemployment during the 1980s and 1990s as it was populated with one of the most concentrated social housing in Queensland by the government of the day.
-However, community problems subsided after 2001 due to development and population growth in the area.
-Despite this, some residents would still prefer to see the name changed to avoid any negative perceptions.